microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/06_generate_call_summary/06_generate_call_summary.md

 * Generate summaries using various methods available in Azure AI Services and Azure OpenAI
 * Use Azure AI Services to extract named entities
 * Leverage Azure AI Services to perform sentiment analysis and opinion mining
-* Save the call record with summarization and additional insights into Cosmos DB

 ## Lab Duration